Troubleshooting High Availability

 In that case, isolate the firewall, check its network connections, and perform further hardware testing.

-If a switch on the back of a modem/CPE is use, try a real switch instead.
-These built-in switches often do not properly handle CARP traffic.
-Often plugging the firewalls into a proper switch and then uplinking to the CPE will eliminate problems.
+• If a switch on the back of a modem/CPE is use, try a dedicated switch instead.
+Switches built into routers and other similar CPE devices often do not properly handle CARP traffic.
+In these cases, plugging the firewalls into a proper switch and then uplinking to the CPE will eliminate problems.

 Double check the following items when problems with configuration synchronization are encountered:

-Verify that only the primary sync node has the configuration synchronization options enabled.
+• Verify that only the primary node has configuration synchronization options enabled.

 If the State Creator Host IDs do not line up under Status > CARP in the State Synchronization Status section, that can indicate that the states have not been synchronized.
 The status should include the Filter Host ID of both nodes if states are synchronizing correctly.
 If the filter host ID has been changed recently, additional values may be in the list until the older states expire.

-If trouble is encountered reaching CARP VIPs from when dealing with Multi-WAN, double check that a rule is present like the one mentioned in Firewall Configuration
+If clients have trouble reaching CARP VIPs when using with Multi-WAN, double check that a rule is present like the one mentioned in Firewall Configuration.